wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.in.2

 <p class=fip id=p2>
-2.&emsp;You can speak from the spirit or from the ego, as you choose.
+2. You can speak from the spirit or from the ego, as you choose.
 <sup>2</sup>If you speak from spirit you have chosen to “Be still and know that I am God”.
 <sup>3</sup>These words are inspired because they reflect knowledge.
 <sup>4</sup>If you speak from the ego you are disclaiming knowledge instead of affirming it, and are thus dis-spiriting yourself.